This release fixes several build issues, and add a new library

 The 2nd bug is that initial max concurrent streams was too large, and

-it causes undefined behaviour if -m
+it causes undefined behaviour if -m option is not used.

 In this release, we reworked nghttpx command-line (and thus its

 configuration) interface.
-Previously, it had --http2-bridge
+Previously, it had --http2-bridge,

-options to change its major mode.
+--client, and --client-proxy options to change its major mode.

 But they were quite inflexible, and became obstacles when we are